-"If I hadn't been aware of my genetic status, I wouldn't have had an MRI, and I might still not know I had breast cancer, because I never felt a lump," Denise says.
-In fact, a mammogram taken after the cancer diagnosis came back negative.
-"I feel fortunate that my mother and aunt received good advice and were tested, so that I was able to catch it as early as I did."
+If I had not been aware of my genetic status, I would not have had the MRI and would not have known that I had breast cancer.
+I had never felt a lump, and even the mammogram that was taken after the cancer diagnosis was negative.
+I am fortunate that my mother and aunt received good advice and were tested for a genetic mutation so that I was able to catch it as early as I did.

-"Being told you have cancer can be a surreal experience," Denise says.
-"You feel fine, but you apparently have a life-threatening disease.
-It's critical to be able to put your trust in a team of professionals.
-From the moment of diagnosis at Fox Chase, I felt that I had stepped into a finely-tuned operation of providers at the top of their game, ready to take care of whatever arose, and concerned about my emotional well-being as well."
+Throughout the process of cancer treatment there are many important decisions to make.
+I appreciated that my oncologists were willing to give me their opinions and help me clarify my options.
+Being told you have cancer can be a surreal experience.
+You feel fine, but you also have a life-threatening disease.
+It is critical that you can put your trust in a team of professionals.
+From the moment of diagnosis at Fox Chase, I felt that I had stepped into a finely tuned operation of providers at the top of their game, ready to take care of whatever arose, and who were concerned about my emotional well-being.

-"It was a challenging ride, but I always felt that I was getting the best possible treatment, and so fortunate to have a world-class cancer center within a 10-minute drive of my home.
-It was easy for family and friends to accompany me to doctor appointments and to sit with me in the infusion room, and I was able to integrate appointments into my day."
+It was a challenging ride, but I always felt that I was getting the best possible treatment and that I was fortunate to have a world-class cancer center within a 10-minute drive of my home.
+It was easy for family and friends to accompany me to doctor appointments and to sit with me in the infusion room, and I was able to integrate appointments into my day.

-"Being involved in the Family Risk Assessment Program is like having a really smart and caring group of friends.
-It's a comfort to be connected to a program that is using all of our experiences and family history combined with research and clinical trials to provide state-of-the-art care and education.
-I feel good that I am contributing to the body of knowledge for our children’s generation."
+Being involved in the Risk Assessment Program is like having a really smart and caring group of friends.
+It was a comfort to be connected to a program that combined our family history with research and clinical trials to provide state-of-the-art care and education.
+It felt good to know that I was contributing to the body of knowledge for our children’s generation.